 Overview

-The Evolve app has the main goal of helping you with your emotional well-being and personal growth.
-There are learning modules called “journeys,” which explore topics like work, relationships, self, and issues specific to the LGBTQIA+ community.
+Evolve is an app designed to help beginners learn about CBT skills and build daily self-care routines.
+The app includes learning modules called “journeys,” which explore topics like work, relationships, self, and issues specific to the LGBTQIA+ community.
 Each journey features interactive sessions where you read, journal, or take mini-quizzes about your current mood.

 Evolve also features meditations for morning, focus, stress, and anxiety.
-Each day there is a new journal to complete, along with guided activities that have you do a mood check-in, journal, and a reflection.
+Each day there is a new journal prompt to complete, along with guided activities including mood check-ins, journal prompts, and reflections.

 Evolve is one of the few apps we found that incorporate CBT skills and an inclusive environment for all.
 Having affordable mental health resources for the LGBTQIA+ community is a crucial need.

 CBT-i Coach is a CBT app based on the therapy manual, Cognitive Behavioral Therapy for Insomnia in Veterans.
-The main objective is to help you learn why you cannot sleep, learn tools to fall asleep, and create good habits at night.
+The main objective is to help you learn why you cannot sleep, learn tools to fall asleep and create good sleep hygiene habits.

 Pros & Cons